-During the year ended 30 September 2023 EUR 90 thousand (2022: EUR 155 thousand) of loans were issued to the related parties, which is included into the line 'Issuance of loans' in the consolidated cash flow statement.
-During the year ended 30 September 2023 the Group received settlement of loans issued to related parties of EUR 4 230 thousand (2022: EUR 402 thousand), which is included into the line 'Proceeds from settlement of loans issued' in the consolidated cash flow statement.
+During the year ended 30 September 2024 no loans to related parties were issued or repaid (2023: EUR 90 thousand of loans were issued to the related parties, which is included into the line 'Issuance of loans' in the consolidated cash flow statement and the Group received settlement of loans issued to related parties of EUR 4,230 thousand, which is included into the line "Proceeds from settlements of loans issued" in the consolidated cash flow statement).

-35. PROPOSAL FOR THE APPROPRIATION OF INCOME FOR THE YEAR
+33 PROPOSAL FOR THE APPROPRIATION OF INCOME FOR THE YEAR

-The Executive Board and the Supervisory Board of Ekotechnika AG propose to the Annual General Meeting to carry forward in full the balance sheet profit of EUR 2,913,437.21 consisting of the net profit for the 2023 financial year of EUR 614,489.54 and the profit carried forward of EUR 2,298,947.67.
+The Executive Board and the Supervisory Board of Ekotechnika AG propose to the Annual General Meeting to carry forward in full the balance sheet profit of EUR 2,511,653.55 consisting of the net loss for the 2024 financial year of EUR 401,783.66 and the profit carried forward of EUR 2,913,437.21

-36. AUDITOR'S FEE
+34 AUDITOR'S FEE

-The fee for the annual audit (total remuneration plus expenses without VAT) recorded as an expense in the year ended 30 September 2023 was EUR 65 thousand (2022: EUR 65 thousand).
+The fee for the annual audit (total remuneration plus expenses without VAT) recorded as an expense in the year ended 30 September 2024 was EUR 65 thousand (2023: EUR 65 thousand).